Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

  >**Note**: It may take 10-15 minutes to risks to show up in reports.

-> **Result**: You have enabled Azure AD Identity Protection, configured user risk policy and sign-in risk policy, as well as validated Azure AD Identity Protection configuration by simulating risk events.
+> **Result**: You have enabled Microsoft Entra ID Identity Protection, configured user risk policy and sign-in risk policy, as well as validated Azure Microsoft Entra ID Identity Protection configuration by simulating risk events.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.